Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.users.get({ enterpriseId: "enterpriseId", userId: "userId",  });

 /*
-Retrieves the set of products a user is entitled to access.
+Retrieves the set of products a user is entitled to access. **Note:** This item has been deprecated.
+New integrations cannot use this method and can refer to our new recommendations.
 */
 await gapi.client.androidenterprise.users.getAvailableProductSet({ enterpriseId: "enterpriseId", userId: "userId",  });